ChristianSi/lytspel/README.md

   * «oa» ‹owe› is written somewhat irregularly since a verb with just one letter could be confusing (and also to distinguish it from the interjection «o» ‹oh›).
-  * «soa» ‹sew *or* sow› is written somewhat irregularly to distinguish it from «so».
   * «to» remains irregular to distinguish it from «tu» ‹too *or* two›.

 Uses of the apostrophe: